Puttrix/shop404/docs/GTM_CONTAINER.md

 # GTM Container — Setup & Mapping Guide

-This guide helps you configure a Google Tag Manager container for MockShop.
+This guide helps you configure a Google Tag Manager container for Shop404.
 It maps app events to GA4 tags using Data Layer variables and Custom Event triggers.
 If you prefer importing a prebuilt container, use these steps as a checklist to recreate it safely in your GTM account.

-Note: MockShop follows a GTM‑first strategy.
+Note: Shop404 follows a GTM‑first strategy.
 GA4 is configured inside GTM; the app only pushes events to `dataLayer` and loads GTM.
 Consent Mode v2 is set before tags load.

 Matomo parity note:
 - GA4 uses `add_to_cart`.
 Matomo uses `update_cart` and expects FULL CART updates (also at `begin_checkout`).